Psychedelic/cover/README.md

 Whenever you push your code using `production` or `main` branches, the above workflow will be triggered.
 If you successfully generated the canister.wasm the [Cover Validation Plugin](./GithubActionPlugin) will call an AWS Lambda Function that will add the validation results to the [Cover canister](https://ic.rocks/principal/iftvq-niaaa-aaaai-qasga-cai)

+### Build Canister

+In order to get the same wasm files on github actions and locally, we need to ensure that the build environment on github actions is EXACTLY the same as the local one.
+Thus, if you want to generate a wasm file locally, you must use the same docker image as the github actions is using.

+You can either provide your own docker image (We suggest you use ubuntu:20:04 at the base) or you use our fleek/f3o docker image that includes tools needed to build Rust based canisters.
+The fleek/f3o image is build with this [Dockerfile](./GithubActionPlugin/dockers/f3o/Dockerfile).

+#### Executing local build

+To execute a local build using fleek/f3o image, in your local folder run `GithubActionPlugin/dockers/docker-build.sh` to generate wasm files inside of folder `./dfx-build`.

+You can tweak the docker-build.sh and the entrypoint.sh scripts to your needs.
+Just make sure that the entrypoint.sh matches your Buld.WASM section in github actions.

 ### Checking canister status